stephanief3005/sep10-freedem-project/tool/learning-log.md

 * To create an entity, we can use this format
 * format: <a-entity ${componentName}="${propertyName1}: ${propertyValue1}; ${propertyName2}: ${propertyValue2}">
 What I learned while reading through the **writing a component** doc on A-Frame
+* Entities are like empty containers; they only have stuff added when components have been attached
+* It's mostly good in use for complex objects with the formation of components by itself

 ### 3/19/26:
  Visual Inspector & Dev Tools
 - ctrl + alt + i --> to inspect
 - The inspector can be used to select, search, delete, clone, and add entities or export HTML.
-- The viewport shows inspectors pov, so we can rotate, pan, or zoom the viewport to change the view of the scene
+- The viewport shows inspectors pov, so we can rotate, pan, or zoom the viewport to change the view of the scene, so you can transform entities, and it is better to use than switching back to code
+- The viewport tools allow you to rotate, pan, zoom, select, and transform those entities using 3d handles
+- There's a spectator mode for the third-person camera
-- This is mostly used for testing and better it
+- This is mostly used for testing, and better
 - You can record
--

 ### 3/20/26:
 Best Practices from A-frame